Egypt Adventure

 Itinerary

-Day 1 - Day 1 – Cairo
+Day 1 - Arrive in Cairo

 Meet your guide in the lobby of your hotel to start your tour.

-Day 2 - Day 2 - Giza
+Day 3 - Giza

 Meet your guide in the lobby of your hotel to start your tour.

-Start your day visiting the Grand Egyptian Museum (GEM), one of the world’s largest archaeological museums, showcases over 100,000 artifacts from Egypt’s rich past.
+Start your day visiting the Grand Egyptian Museum (GEM), one of the world’s largest archaeological museums, showcasing over 100,000 artifacts from Egypt’s rich past.
 Located near the Giza Pyramids, visitors are welcomed by the colossal statue of Ramses II, while the Grand Staircase, adorned with 87 royal artifacts, leads to a stunning glass façade overlooking the pyramids.
 More than a museum, GEM is a cultural hub offering immersive experiences that bring Egypt’s history to life.

-Lunch will be served at a local restaurant.
+Lunch will be served inside the GEM.

 Meal Plan: B,L

-Day 4 - Day 4 – Cairo Luxor
+Day 5 - Luxor

-In the evening, Meet your guide in the lobby of your hotel to start your tour.
+This morning, meet your guide in the lobby of your hotel to start your tour.

-Hot Air Balloon: Get a spectacular bird's eye view of Luxor's ancient monuments and modern villages from the vantage point of a hot air balloon.
+Get a spectacular bird's eye view of Luxor's ancient monuments and modern villages from the vantage point of a hot air balloon.
 This is a unique way to see the city's main sites and natural beauty as you'll never see it from the ground.

 (A&K is committed to your safety but would like you to know that participation in this activity is at your sole discretion.
 If AT ANY TIME you do not wish to participate in any or all of the activity please let your Guide know)

-Afterwards, proceed to the Valley of the Queens where the pharaohs' wives and children were buried.
-Rising out of the desert plain in a series of brilliant white terraces, the mortuary Temple of Queen Hatshepsut merges with the sheer limestone cliffs that surround it.
-Forming a natural rock amphitheater, the temple was an important religious and funerary site.
+Afterwards, proceed to Hatshepsut Temple, rising out of the desert plain in a series of brilliant white terraces.
+This mortuary temple merges with the sheer limestone cliffs that surround it.

-Day 7 - Day 7 – Luxor – Aswan
+Day 6 - Luxor - Aswan

 Once on the caravan routes from Nubia's gold mines, it is now a farming town with native Egyptians and a large population of Nubians, who were displaced from their land when Lake Nasser was created.

-Lunch bags are provided.
+Lunch bags are provided during your journey.

 At the end of your tour, you are transferred to your hotel the Sofitel Old Cataract.

-Day 8 - Day 8- Aswan
+Day 7 - Aswan

-Day 9 - Day 9 – Aswan – Abu Simbel – Aswan – Cairo
+Day 8 - Aswan - Cairo

-Transfer by air-conditioned vehicle to Aswan Airport.
+Transfer by air-conditioned vehicle to Aswan Airport to board your flight to Cairo.

-Discover the commanding twin temples of Ramses II and his wife, Queen Nefertari.
+Board your 40-minute flight to Abu Simbel and discover the commanding twin temples of Ramses II and his wife, Queen Nefertari.
 The former’s façade is dominated by four 70-foot-tall statues of the pharaoh looking out over Lake Nasser, carved from a single piece of rock.
 Perhaps even more impressive, this entire site was disassembled and moved here to save it from the floodwaters caused by the construction of the Aswan High Dam.

-After Abu Simbel visit ,Board your flight back to Cairo via Aswan.
+After Abu Simbel visit, board your flight back to Cairo via Aswan.

-Day 10 - Day 10 - Departure
+Day 9 - Departure Cairo

 Transfer by air-conditioned vehicle to Cairo Airport for your final departure.